EstebanForge/UnrePress/README.md

   - [How to add your plugin or theme to The Index](#how-to-add-your-plugin-or-theme-to-the-index)
   - [Contributing to UnrePress](#contributing-to-unrepress)
 - [License](#license)

-# UnrePress

-UnrePress is a WordPress plugin that allows you to update WordPress core and plugins/themes directly from git providers (like GitHub, BitBucket or GitLab), instead of the "official" WordPress dot org repository.

 ## Main goal